cern-cta/CTA/docs/content/concepts/tape/media/index.md

 * **logicalLibrary:** The assigned Logical Library
 * **tapepool:** The Tape Pool the cartridge belongs to
 * **vo:** The VO that owns the data on this media
-* **encryptionKeyName:** The identified for the key used to encrypt this media, if applicable
+* **encryptionKeyName:** The identifier for the key used to encrypt this media, if applicable
 * **full:** Whether or not the tape is considered to be full, i.e. whether it can no longer be written to
 * **nbMasterFiles:** The number of non-deleted files on this tape
 * **nbMasterBytes:** Data volume corresponding to the nbMasterFiles count